eleanorbucke21/PP4/README.md

 - The footer has a link to facebook.
 - The footer has a link to Twitter.
 - The footer has a link to my github.
-## Login
-- The login page has a form.
-- The form displays where to type name and password.
-- The form also has an option to tick ✔️ remember me so they won't need to login the next time they visit the page.

 ## Register
 - The register page has a form.
 - The form displays the details needed.